 Deer Creek area: From Denver, take Highway 285 South into the mountains.
 At Highway 43A, turn north for 7 miles.
 Bear left.
 Just past the Deer Creek Campground, you will begin to see dispersed sites along the road.

 Guanella Pass road: From Denver, take Highway 285 South into the mountains.
-At the town of Grant, turn north onto the Guanella Pass road.
-After a few miles, you will begin to see dispersed sites along the road.
-Do NOT camp at trailhead parking areas.
+At the town of Grant, turn north onto the Guanella Pass Road (Park County Road 62).
+Dispersed sites are located on Forest Service Road (FSR) 118, as well as FSR 119.
+However, there is no camping permitted within the first mile on FSR 119.
+Camping at trailhead parking areas are not permitted.

 Kenosha Pass: From Denver, take Highway 285 South into the mountains approximately 40 miles to the Kenosha Pass area.
 On the east side of the road, you will see a meadow.
 Turn onto the road that passes through that meadow.
 When you stop in front of the restrooms, you will see 3 roads.
 The road straight ahead is a dispersed camping area.